 Recipe Blackstone Beef and Broccoli Faqs

 What cut of beef is best for beef and broccoli on a Blackstone griddle?
-Flank or sirloin steak are excellent choices.
-They are tender and cook quickly, making them perfect for high-heat griddling.
+Flank or sirloin steak.
+Both are lean, flavorful, and slice thin easily.
+Ribeye, tri-tip, or thin strip steak also work well.

 How do I store and reheat leftovers?
-Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Refrigerate in an airtight container up to 3 days.
 Reheat on the griddle or in a skillet over medium heat.
+Freezes up to 2 months.

 More Blackstone Recipes